The Walled Gardens at Croome

 The privately owned historic gardens are a key part of Croome’s landscape designed by ‘Capability’ Brown.
-Although we look after the rest of the parkland, the walled garden is owned by Chris and Karen Cronin who acquired it separately and rescued it from ruin nearly 15 years ago.
+Although we look after the rest of the parkland, the walled gardens are owned by Chris and Karen Cronin who acquired it separately and rescued it from ruin in the year 2000.

-They have restored many of the buildings and large greenhouses with great care and attention and much more work is still to be carried out.
-We've been working with Chris and Karen to open the five acre 18th-century walled gardens for visitors to enjoy again in 2016.
+They have restored many of the buildings and large greenhouses with great care and attention but much more work is still to be carried out with the help of a team of volunteers and gardeners.

 What to expect

-You'll be able to see the extensive restoration work on the greenhouses, the beautiful border planting, the rose garden and working vegetable plots of the five acres walled garden.
+You'll be able to chat to volunteers and see the extensive restoration work on the greenhouses, the beautiful border planting, the rose garden and working vegetable plots of the five acre walled gardens.

 The gardens can only be accessed through Croome’s visitor centre where admission tickets can be purchased.

-Walled garden entry prices are below.
-Please show your National Trust membership card or purchase a parkland admission if you would like to venture around the park and lakeside if you're not a member.
+Walled Garden entry prices are below.
+Please show your National Trust membership card or, if you're not a member, purchase a parkland admission to venture around the park and lakeside.

-Dogs can't enter the walled garden but tether hooks will be provided outside the entrance gate.
+Dogs are not allowed to enter the walled garden but tether hooks are provided outside the entrance gate.

 Opening times and admission prices

-The walled garden will be open from 10.30am until 5pm (last entry 4.30pm) every Friday, Saturday and Sunday (plus Bank Holidays) from April until the end of September As the walled garden is privately owned there is an additional admission fee of £5 per adult (children free) which goes towards its restoration.
+As the Walled Gardens are privately owned there is an additional admission fee of £5 per adult (children free) which goes towards its restoration.

 " The passion of the owners, Chris and Karen Cronin, for the Walled Garden inspires you to want to share this with all the visitors.
 The beautiful setting cannot fail to lift the spirits, even on the gloomiest and coldest days, making volunteering there a pleasure."